PharmaLedger-IMI/helm-charts/usecases/new-network/readme.md

 1. Use the _new-network_ plugin to generate the cryptographic material for the Quorum node.
    The execution of the plugin will produce:
-   1. _new-network.plugin.json_ file that will contain all the generated information, like account, node crypto data, genesis data.
+   1. _new-network.plugin.json_ file that will contain all the generated information, like account, node public crypto data, genesis data.
 The json file will be used by the helm charts.
    2. _new-network.plugin.secrets.json_ file that will contain all the private information like private keys/passwords/etc. of the blockchain account and node.

 ```shell